openstate/openonderwijsdata-api/documentation/rst/data.rst

     =================================== =================================== ==========================================================================
     Field                               Type                                Description
     =================================== =================================== ==========================================================================
-    education_structure                 string                              The structure this rating applies to (*vbmo-t, havo, vwo, ...*) owinsp_id                           integer                             Identifier (assigned by :ref:`owinspdata`).
+    education_structure                 string                              The structure this rating applies to (*vbmo-t, havo, vwo, ...*). **This value is optional**: as :ref:`owinspdatapobranch` do not have education structures, only :ref:`owinspdatavobranch` have this value. owinsp_id                           integer                             Identifier (assigned by :ref:`owinspdata`).
 Use unknown. owinsp_url                          string                              URL to the page of the branch where the rating for this education_structure was found. rating                              string                              Rating awarded by the Onderwijsinspectie [#owinsp]_.